WAC Clearinghouse Writing Guide

 Bibliography Format:

 Issuing Departmental Body.
-Document Title-in italics.
-Washington, D.C.: GPO, Year of Publication-no parenthesis.
+Document Title.
+Washington, D.C.: GPO, Year of Publication.
+Page Number(s).

 U.S. Department of Agriculture.
 Subcommittee on Conservation, Credit and Rural Development of the Committee on Agriculture, U.S. House of Representatives.
 Attorney–client Privilege and the Right of Congressional Access to Documents for Oversight Purposes in the Case of the Suspension of the Telephone Loan Programs by the U.S. Department of Agriculture.
 Washington, D.C.: GPO, 1991.